tommi-miettinen/geniem-backend-recruitment-task/README.md

-# To run this project
+# REST API for Todo app with JWT authentication
-run "npm run setup" & "npm start"
+#To run this project "npm run setup" & "npm start"